billpg/HashBack/README.md

 - `"CrossRequestTokenExchange":`
   - This indicates the client is attempting to use the CrossRequestTokenExchange process.
 The value of this property is the version string, with `DRAFTY-DRAFT-3` indicating this version of this document.
   - The client might prefer to use a later version.
 If the service does not support that version, it may indicate the versions it does know in a `400` response.
 (See section **Version Negotiaton** later.)
-- `"RequestId":`
+- `"ExchangeId":`
-  - Each subsequent request in this exchange will include a copy of this GUID.
+  - The Issue request that fdollows will include this GUID.
+It must be a valid GUID.
 - `"InitiatorsKey":`
   - A key that, when combined with the issuer's own key, will be used to "sign" the Bearer token, confirming the Bearer key came from the expected source.
   - The value must consist of only printable ASCII characters (33 to 126) and must together represent at least 256 bits of cryptographic quality randomness.